eozdil174/ColossusBot/README.md

 * You need SQLite files to run database.
 You can get it from [here](https://www.sqlite.org/download.html)

-## How to host the bot on my computer ?
+## How can I host the bot on my computer ?
 -----------------------------------------

 1. Run botSetup.py and enter the bot settings.
 The basic commands are available in the script itself